 Getting over the financial impact of a car accident is just one piece of the puzzle.
 There is a very emotional side to car accident trauma too, and it can stick around long after physical injuries have healed and vehicle damage has been repaired.

 You might feel a lot of anger towards the other driver for putting you in this situation.
 Other emotions you might experience include sadness, apathy, fear, embarrassment, or excessive worry.
-Anxiety, depression, and post-traumatic stress disorder (PTSD) are also common after a car accident.
+Common mental illnesses such as anxiety, depression, and post-traumatic stress disorder (PTSD) can occur after a car accident.

 How to Build a Strong Insurance Claim for Your Damages